NO, THAT’S OK –

 ACoA ASSUMPTIONS about Receiving

-1. ABOUT OURSELVES
+1. ABOUT OURSELF

 ✦ Co-Dependence – because of the ACoA rule ‘Other people needs are always more important than mine’, we have to keep on giving to everyone else, without ever considering our own requirements & desires